Morwenn/cpp-fold/README.md

 float c = lfold<plus>(); // 0.0f
 ```

+There is a matching `right_identity_element` in the library as well as a
-It can easily be specialized for user-defined types, including the
+generic `identity_element`.
+These classes can easily be specialized for
-standard library ones.
-Here is how we can tell that an empty string
+user-defined types, including the standard library ones.
+Here is how we
-is the identity element for string concatenation:
+can tell that an empty string is the identity element for string concatenation:

 ```cpp
 namespace cppfold